 We conducted our experiments on seven different datasets.
-Six of them are autonomous driving datasets with available LiDAR data: KITTI [24], the Waymo Open Dataset both for semantic segmentation and object detection [60], our proposed synthetic CrashD, SemanticKITTI [8], and nuScenes [9].
-Additionally, in our previous conference publication we applied our method also on the indoor SUN RGB-D dataset [57], to demonstrate the wide applicability of our approach, also to time-of-flight (ToF) cameras.
+Six of them are autonomous driving datasets with available LiDAR data: KITTI (Geiger et al., 2012), the Waymo Open Dataset both for semantic segmentation and object detection (Sun et al., 2020), our proposed synthetic CrashD, SemanticKITTI (Behley et al., 2019), and nuScenes (Caesar et al., 2020).
+Additionally, in our previous conference publication we applied our method also on the indoor SUN RGB-D dataset (Song et al., 2015), to demonstrate the wide applicability of our approach, also to time-of-flight (ToF) cameras.
 All datasets used in this work are openly available, provided by the respective authors cited in the reference section.